 Inspiring the youth through the sport of boxing is also something close to Martyn’s heart.

 “The kids who attend these boxing and MMA events have so much hunger and ambition to be successful, but they don’t get the opportunity,” he says.
-“I really want to look at working to bring a little bit of hope to the lads who are lost in the street world and give them that through sport.
-There’s a movement called ‘Gloves Up Knives Down’, which aims to bring kids off the street into the boxing world.
-You look at these kids who are deemed criminals and they really haven’t been given a choice.
+“I want to look at working to bring a little bit of hope to the lads who are lost in the street world and give them that through sport.
+There’s a movement called ‘Gloves Up Knives Down,’ which aims to bring kids off the street into the boxing world.
+You look at these kids who are deemed criminals and haven’t been given a choice.
 And then you look at the politicians who are scamming us for billions, and it’s almost brushed under the carpet.
 Now, who are the real criminals?

-“It’s a backward society we live in, and I think when you get the opportunity to have a voice that’s heard, you should use it to try and help those who are in a position you could easily have been in.
+“It’s a backward society we live in, and I think when you get the opportunity to have a voice that’s heard, you should use it to try and help those in a position you could easily have been in.
 Being able to use this platform to give something back is a big ambition of mine.
 It’s a great way to use energy.”

 As the fight date looms, the rivalry is heating up between the two heavyweights.
 Get the exclusive from THE HULK “I PROMISE MARTYN FORD WILL BE TAKEN OUT ON A STRETCHER!”